aydanmckay/ASTR490/README.md

 randomly selecting a spot will be the quickest method.)

 Code needs commenting and to be completed as of this commit.

+Automation for [knownregion] added tentatively, code needs cleaning.
+For automation, HII Regoin names must be inserted manually (Will be drawn from the WISE Catalog in future versoin of code) and in the format shown for the 5 Regions already appearing in the config.ini file.